Child's Play (1988 film): Home media

 Child's Play was originally released on VHS in North America by MGM/UA Home Video on April 25, 1989.

-The film was first released on DVD by MGM in 1999.
+The film was first released on DVD by MGM Home Entertainment on September 28, 1999, which was available exclusively through Warner Home Video worldwide.
 The film was presented in an open-matte full screen presentation and included a theatrical trailer and a "Making Of" booklet.
-The Australian DVD release by MGM featured the film in non-anamorphic widescreen transfer.
+The Australian DVD release by MGM Home Entertainment featured the film in non-anamorphic widescreen transfer.
 The DVD was re-released in 2007 with a lenticular cover.

-A 20th Anniversary DVD was released by MGM and 20th Century Fox Home Entertainment on September 9, 2008.
+A 20th Anniversary DVD was released by MGM Home Entertainment and 20th Century Fox Home Entertainment on September 9, 2008.
 The film is presented in its original 1.85:1 Widescreen format (for the first time in the U.S. in 20 years) enhanced for 16x9 monitors and includes an English 5.1 surround track and English, French, and Spanish 2.0 stereo tracks.
 Special features include two audio commentaries with Alex Vincent, Catherine Hicks, Kevin Yagher, producer David Kirschner and screenwriter Don Mancini, a "Selected Scene Chucky Commentary", "Evil Comes in Small Packages" featurettes, a vintage featurette from 1988 titled "Introducing Chucky: The Making of Child's Play", and "Chucky: Building a Nightmare" featurette, theatrical trailer and a photo gallery.
 The film received a Blu-ray Disc release on September 15, 2009.
 The DVD does not feature any contributions from director Tom Holland, who claims he was not asked to contribute to it.
 In response, the website Icons of Fright contacted Holland and asked if he would be willing to record a commentary track that would be free for download on their website.
 He agreed, and the track is downloadable from here.

 On October 8, 2013, the film was re-released again on DVD and Blu-ray in a boxset for the respective formats, containing all six Child's Play films.

-On October 18, 2016, Scream Factory and MGM re-released the film in a brand new Collector's Edition Blu-ray.
+On October 18, 2016, Scream Factory and MGM Home Entertainment re-released the film in a brand new Collector's Edition Blu-ray.

-On October 3, 2017, Universal Home Entertainment re-released the film once again on DVD and Blu-ray in a boxset for the respective formats, containing all seven Child's Play films.
+On October 3, 2017, Universal Pictures Home Entertainment re-released the film once again on DVD and Blu-ray in a boxset for the respective formats, containing all seven Child's Play films.

 On August 16, 2022, the film was released in Ultra HD Blu-ray for the first time by Scream Factory, featuring newly-restored scans from the original camera negatives made for the first three Child's Play films in addition to Blu-rays containing new and legacy extras as well as the previously released remastered of the film from the 2016 Collector's Edition Blu-ray.